ArturoGJ/ArturoGJ/README.md

-- 👋 Hi, I’m Arturo Garrido Jauckens.
+- 👋 Hi, I’m Arturo Garrido.
 - 👀 I’m interested in learning everything I can about computer science!
 - 🌱 I’m currently learning C# and AWS.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/arturo-garrido-jauckens-a50991172/), [Personal Site](https://www.arturogarridoj.com/about)